TY-Jeong/VacHopPy/README.md

 </div>

 Effective hopping parameter set is beneficial for **multiscale modeling**, which bridges the *ab intio* calculations and larger-scale simulations, such as TCAD, continuum models, and KMC methods, since required mass transport quantities are expressed in a simple Arrhenius equation.
-For example, diffusion coefficient ($D$) and residence time ($τ$) are given by:
+For example, diffusion coefficient ($D$) is given by:

 ```math
 D = \frac{1}{6}\bar{z}\bar{a}^{2}\bar{ν}f \cdot \exp(-\frac{\bar{E}_{a}}{k_{B}T})